noazark/anchor-steam/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## P.S.

+This tool is in no way related (and neither am I) to the famous brewery that produces a beer of the same name.
+Anchor Steam searches through anchor tags (`<a></a>`) using a steam engine.
+This is the only qualified name for the tool, sorry if there was any confusion.